tshaiman/azure-cognitive-mi/README.md

 # azure-cognitive-mi
-Azure cognitive-services demo with managed-identities
+Azure cognitive-services demo with managed-identities .

+Original Article on Medium :